THE MISSOURI STATE

 Recognition – Awards – Trophies – Cash Prizes

 Appropriate vs. Not Appropriate

-The competition will be a traditional style of debate as established by the Maryville University College of Arts and Sciences, Department of Communication.
-If you are interested in voicing your opinion to a listening audience and enjoy competing for recognition, awards, trophies and cash prizes, then this debate is the challenge for you and your team.
-If your school’s team is chosen, you will go brain-to-brain and mouth-to-mouth with the competing school on Saturday, March 15th at 1:30 PM as part of the JSEHS program.
+The competition will be in the traditional debate format as established by the Maryville University College of Arts and Sciences.
+If you are interested in voicing your opinion, wanting to be heard and enjoy competing for recognition, awards, trophies and cash prizes, then this debate is the challenge for you and your team.
+If your school’s team is chosen, you will go brain-to-brain and mouth-to-mouth with the competing school.
 The winning team will be awarded $700 for their science department and the runner-up team will receive $300.

 How To Be Part Of The Debate: